vinayaksarwan/A.R.G.U.S-2.0/README.md

 See the arm folder for Arm
 See the drive folder for Drive

+copy the two_arduino.launch file in any already built package on jetson.
+Use this to run rossserial node for two arduinos (for drive and arm) simultaneously.

 For cameras. use "sudo apt-get install ros-melodic-usb-cam" then "roscd usb_cam/launch"
 "sudo gedit usb_cam-test.launch"